bbauska/Coursera-React/README.md

 In this lesson you will learn about the Flux architecture as a way of structuring your React application.
-You will also be introduced to Redux, a realization of the flux architecture.
+You will also be introduced to Redux, a realization of the flux architecture.<br>
 At the end of this lesson you will be able to:

 -   Install and Configure Redux in your application